CristianMacedo/easynreport/README.md

 A Node.js app to Crawl Easynvest API and a gather more than the limit of 90 days, by combining multiple consults in a single file.

-## Disclaimer

-This app is not created, maintained or related to **Easynvest - Título Corretora de Valores SA (CNPJ: 62.169.875/0001-79)** in any means.
-If you work at Easynvest and have any problems with this app, please reach me out (Contact info on my Github profile or [cristianmacedo.com](https://cristianmacedo.com)).
+> **Disclaimer:** _This app is not created, maintained or related to **Easynvest - Título Corretora de Valores SA (CNPJ: 62.169.875/0001-79)** in any means.
+If you work at Easynvest and have any problems with this app, please reach me out (Contact info on my Github profile or [cristianmacedo.com](https://cristianmacedo.com))._

 ## Pre-requisites